The 5 Stages of Compliance Drift (and How to Know Where You Stand)

 Stage 3: Drift

-Each gap, on its own, seems minor.
-And it is.
+Each gap, on its own, seems minor, and it is!
 The problem is that these gaps compound.
 Your HIPAA risk assessment from 2022 doesn't reflect the three software platforms you added in 2023.
 Your network segmentation is still good, except for the device a new vendor plugged in last fall.
 Your policies are well-written, but they describe a workflow nobody uses anymore.

 The distance between where you think you are and where you actually are: that's Compliance Drift.